-10 of the Best Shoes On Sale for Columbus Day Right Now Starting Under $30
+10 of the Best Shoes on Sale for Columbus Day Right Now Starting Under $30

 4. Vince Warren Satin Slip-On Platform Sneakers

-If you’re a fan of Jessica Alba’s favorite Warren platform slip on sneakers from Vince — try this satin version on sale now.
+If you’re a fan of Jessica Alba’s favorite Warren platform slip on sneakers from Vince Warren, try this satin version on sale now.

 5. Michael Kors Natasha Slide Mules